Mar 3, 2026

 DbSchema

 DbSchema is a desktop tool with support for 70+ databases.
 You can reverse-engineer schemas or design offline.
 Very powerful.
+It offers interactive data exploration features that let users visually browse tables and run queries directly from the diagram interface.

 Pros: